cynic-net/ckssh/README.md

   - 2: The compartment could not be started (`ssh-agent` failed to start).
   - 3: The compartment was started, but not keys could be added (`-a` only).

+* `ckset -A KEYFILE [-A KEYFILE] [COMPARTMENT-NAME]`

+  As above, but add keys specified by the KEYFILE arguments to the `-A` option(s), setting the compartment first if the optional COMPARTMENT-NAME is given.
+If COMPARTMENT-NAME is not given this will add keys to the current compartment (SSH agent) even if it is unknown.

 Copyright and License
 ---------------------